Text Link

 • Reduced immune function

-• Tooth decay, gum disease, and other dental problems as a result of self-induced vomiting
+• Oral health issues such as tooth decay, gum disease, and other dental problems as a result of self-induced vomiting

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.